 The Microscope: A Guide for Gemologists

-Sometimes, microscopic inclusions and color banding are the only way to distinguish natural from synthetic gems.
+Sometimes, microscopic inclusions are the only way to distinguish natural from synthetic gems.
 This makes the microscope an essential lab instrument for gemologists trying to identify gemstones.

 You can identify most gems with just 40 power.
 However, you can’t identify all gems without more magnification.
 While 80 power has long been considered adequate, new and higher quality synthetics sometimes require even more magnification.